codio-content/Coding_with_Python-Numeric_and_string_expressions/.guides/content/That-s-all-folks-4602.md

 We're done with basic Python expressions for now.
-Next we will cover condtional statements!
+Next, we will cover conditional statements!